 The bill amends R.S.
 40:1227.5 to establish new qualifications for patients to participate in remote patient monitoring services.
 It specifies that a patient must have a recommendation from their healthcare provider for disease management services through remote patient monitoring and meet at least one of several criteria.
-These criteria include being diagnosed with one or more chronic conditions, having a recent history of costly service use due to chronic conditions, being a pregnant or postpartum woman, or being an infant discharged from a hospital after requiring neonatal intensive care.
+These criteria include being diagnosed with chronic conditions such as sickle cell disease, mental illness, asthma, diabetes, cancer, or heart disease; having a recent history of costly service use due to chronic conditions; being a pregnant or postpartum woman; or being an infant discharged from a hospital after requiring neonatal intensive care.

 SB70 Engrossed: